neelsen1994/GanPix2Pix-woodlog/README.md

 5. __Future Expansion:__ The work opens up avenues for further research and development in the application of advanced deep learning techniques for industrial image analysis.
 Future work may include additional feature extraction methods, improving network architectures, and integrating the system into wood processing facilities.

-# Demo Result
+## Demo Result

+This is a test output after training the model with the company dataset from the forest.

+![Test Output](imgs/plot_050000.png)

-## Dataset Notice
+### Dataset Notice

 Please note that the dataset used in this project is proprietary and owned by a company client of Fraunhofer IPM.
 Unfortunately, we are unable to provide public access to the dataset due to legal and confidentiality agreements.
 The focus of this repository is to showcase the code, methodology, and results derived from the dataset.

-This is a test output after training the model with the company dataset from the forest.

-![Test Output](imgs/plot_050000.png)
+## References

+Key research papers that provided in-depth insights into the model workings include:

+  * Ian J. Goodfellow et al. 2014, [Generative Adversarial Nets](https://arxiv.org/pdf/1406.2661.pdf)
+  * Mehdi Mirza, Simon Osindero 2014, [Conditional Generative Adversarial Nets](https://arxiv.org/pdf/1411.1784.pdf)
+  * Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros 2018, [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/pdf/1611.07004.pdf)